Key Benefits of Rope Climbing

 For example, a 2019 study in the journal Clinical Interventions in Aging suggested grip strength should be used as a biomarker of healthy ageing, just as bone mineral density is seen as a way to predict risk of falling and injury.

 That's because strong grip requires a certain level of muscular force, and not just in the hands and forearms—those researchers noted that a forceful grip is an indication of greater muscle mass throughout the body.

 Helps Build Confidence

 In addition to challenging your muscles, there's a significant mental component to rope climbing, Holland said.
-If you haven't climbed like this — or it was a task you dreaded in gym class — just seeing that rope can feel intimidating.
+If you haven't climbed like this—or it was a task you dreaded in PE—just seeing that rope can feel intimidating.
 But as you progress and boost your ability, that can bring a wave of confidence, he said.